 However, even with the help of a vaccine, there is still a great threat of infection, so book fairs should still implement COVID-19 protocols.

 There are many aspects of the publishing industry, and the COVID pandemic has affected each and every one of them.
-The extent of these effects varies though, and the effects of a vaccine is also varied.
+The extent of these effects varies though, and the effects of a vaccine are also varied.

 What’s important to remember though, is that even with a vaccine, it will take some time for the entire publishing industry to get back on its feet.
 So in the meantime, we will have to be patient and vigilant.